JackDanna/FogentRoleplayTemplate/README.md

 ### Keep your Combat Rolls for the round

 Combat Rolls made with them should be held onto during combat after they've been rolled.
 This is to remember your current victory levels for the round.
 This is also in case your character loses dice due to injury or they gain Disadvantage/Advantage in that round, which will affect the already rolled dice pool.

-#### Removing Dice to an already rolled Dice Pool

-Whenever losing dice of the same kind, always remove dice from left to right.
-This is to leave it up to chance if the dice they lost that round punish or are indifferent to their wins for that round.
-With physical dice, you can just roughly straighten out the dice and begin removing in that order.

 #### Applying Disadvantage/Advantage to an already rolled Combat Roll Dice Pools